Digital scent technology

 Digital scent technology (or olfactory technology) is the engineering discipline dealing with olfactory representation.
-It is a technology to sense, transmit and receive scent-enabled digital media (such as motion pictures, video games, virtual reality, extended reality, web pages, and music).
+It is a technology to sense, transmit and receive scent-enabled digital media (such as motion pictures, video games, virtual reality, extended reality, the metaverse, web pages, and music).
 The sensing part of this technology works by using olfactometers and electronic noses.

 Technology

 Today's modern advancements in biotechnology and nanotechnology are enabling digital scent technology to assist several industry sectors, including the medical technology, nanotechnology sectors, as well the entertainment and fashion industry sectors, as perfumers are utilizing this technology on neurological, emotional and psychological levels.

 Digital scent technology and scentography devices were exhibited during Milan Fashion Week in April 2013.
 And the Fashion Institute of Technology also operates in this digital scent technology space.

 History

 1950s–1960s

-In the late 1950s, Hans Laube invented the Smell-O-Vision, a system which released scents during the exhibition of a film so that the viewer could "smell" what was happening in the film.
+In the late 1950s, Hans Laube invented the Smell-O-Vision, a system which released scents during a film so that the viewer could "smell" what was happening in the film.
 The Smell-O-Vision faced competition with AromaRama, a similar system invented by Charles Weiss that emitted scents through the air-conditioning system of a theater.
 Variety dubbed the competition "the battle of the smellies".

 Smell-O-Vision did not work as intended.
 According to a Variety review of the mystery comedy film Scent of Mystery (1960), which featured the one and only use of Smell-O-Vision, aromas were released with a distracting hissing noise and audience members in the balcony complained that the scents reached them several seconds after the action was shown on the screen.
 In other parts of the theater, the odors were too faint, causing audience members to sniff loudly in an attempt to catch the scent.
 These technical problems were mostly corrected after the first few showings, but the poor word of mouth, in conjunction with generally negative reviews of the film itself, led to the decline of Smell-O-Vision.